Upmarket Epic Fantasy

 Run, or hang from the maypole at dawn.

-One mistake from martyrdom and two steps from capture by secret police, Surrie will have to trust dangerous allies, make allies of untrustworthy strangers, and befriend outsiders even stranger than she is to unravel the Living Shadows’ plot, outfox corrupt generals, and win the right to a peaceful life.
-But as the fighting intensifies and the lines between Living Shadow and Rising blur, Surrie’s actions will lead her to the festering heart of the Linnean Empire itself – with fatal consequences.
+One mistake from martyrdom and two steps from capture by secret police, Surrie will have to trust dangerous allies, make allies of untrustworthy strangers, and befriend outsiders even stranger than she is to unravel the Living Shadows, outfox corrupt generals, and win the right to grow old with the people who brought color and meaning into her life.
+As the fighting intensifies and the lines between enemy and ally blur, Surrie’s actions will lead her to the festering heart of the Linnean Empire itself, and as selfish as Surrie is, as much as she yearns for a simple life with a quiet garden in the sun, there might just be people worth dying for.

 Readers should expect a lush, grounded secondary world with fully-realized political systems, cultures, and histories, each region peopled by allies and adversaries who stop at nothing to get what they want.
 Found family is a very strong theme throughout the story, and while there is a romantic subplot (friends-to-enemies-to-lovers), it’s secondary.
-There is no “chosen one,” at least, not one chosen because of birthright or the luck of natural talent.
+There is no “chosen one,” at least, not one chosen because of birthright or the luck of natural, magical talent.
 In the Linnean Empire, there are no shortcuts to survival.
 WHILE I AM ALIVE is complete at roughly 200,000 words and was designed to be the first of a series, though it can be modified to stand alone.

 Other comparable titles include…